Ear tube insertion

-- Your child will usually be asked not to drink or eat anything after midnight the night before the surgery.
+- Your child may be asked not to drink or eat anything after midnight the night before the surgery.

 - Give your child a small sip of water with any drugs your doctor told you to give your child.

 - Your child's provider will tell you when to arrive at the hospital.